(MG) is an autoimmune disease. It affects the connection between the nerves and skeletal muscles.

 Copyright © Nucleus Medical Media, Inc.

 Infants of mothers with MG are more likely to develop a temporary form.
 It is called neonatal MG.
 The mother’s abnormal antibodies enter the baby’s bloodstream.
 When the baby is born, there may be muscle weakness.
-The abnormal antibodies are often cleared from the baby in about two months.
+The abnormal antibodies are often cleared from the baby in about 2 months.
 This will end the baby’s symptoms.

 MG is most common in women less than 40 years old and in men over 60 years old.